Viva La Causa! Cesar Chavez Day Celebration

 Guest speakers and presenters include members from F.R.E.E.
 (Finding Resources and Empowerment through Education), an active club at Humboldt State University that strives to provide leadership by encouraging advocacy, values, and customs that will lead to the continued recruitment, retention and graduation of low-income and undocumented students.

 Then at 6pm as part of their Not Your Average College Bound Film Series, and in collaboration with TRiO Talent Search, Youth Alive! will be screening, Real Women Have Curves (2002).
-See our dedicated page about this film presentation.

 In celebration of Cesar Chavez Day, this month’s film tells the story of Ana Garcia, a Mexican-American teenager who lives in the East Los Angeles barrio and has dreams of a higher education.
 The film explores the balance of culture and family with the aspirations of achieving one's own personal goals.